 How trophy hunting harms our environment:

-Native carnivores are “keystone” species – other species depend on them for food and keeping their habitats in balance.
+Native carnivores are “keystone” species – other species depend on them for food and to keep their habitats in balance.
 Trophy hunting removes these animals from our wild spaces, harming other species and sending shock waves through entire ecosystems.

 - Carnivore species are slow to reproduce, giving birth to small litters and devoting significant time to their young, who depend on their mothers for multiple years before they can survive on their own.
 When a trophy hunter kills a mother, her young typically die from starvation or predation.